jarekbryk/careerslinks/README.md

 –	[How to seriously read cientific paper](http://www.sciencemag.org/careers/2016/03/how-seriously-read-scientific-paper) from _Science_.

+- [How to read and understand a scientific paper](https://twitter.com/chrmosimann/status/1308227997640478720 ), a very useful Twitter thread by Christian Mosimann

-–	[What is Research Misconduct?](https://scienceintegritydigest.com/2019/05/28/what-is-research-misconduct-part-1-plagiarism/),a multi-part blog post by Elisabeth Bik.
+–	[What is Research Misconduct?](https://scienceintegritydigest.com/2019/05/28/what-is-research-misconduct-part-1-plagiarism/), a multi-part blog post by Elisabeth Bik.